silfverorg/duns.js/README.md

 * min(min)       - minimum length of array
 * max(max)       - max length of array
 * length(length) - length of array
+* returns(cb)  - Defines callback that will be triggered when format is executed.
+Allows for custom formating of values.
+* format          - Formats all array values according to their returns function.

 ### Duns.object
 Must be object.
 * keys() - creates a nested schema.
+* format - Formats all objects according to their 'returns' function.